programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 make
 ```

-In case of problems: (apply sudo as needed)
+In case of problems:

+Apply sudo as needed.

 Missing permissions when running `make` can be fixed by calling `chmod -R o+w plugin/` from one level above the plugin directory.